Methodology

 Platform-Rigid

-IRONWIND, STEELFORM, and DEEPFRAME — stiff, high-righting-moment platforms with predictable behaviour under load and conservative rig-to-displacement ratios.
+IRONWIND, STEELFORM, and DEEPFRAME — stiff, high-righting-moment platforms with predictable behavior under load and conservative rig-to-displacement ratios.

 Mixed-Mode-Power